tgbugs/docs.sparc.science/pages/data_submission/dat_core_user_accounts.md

 keywords: documentation, github
 sidebar: sparc_sidebar
 permalink: user_accounts.html
-summary: (DRAFT) This pages outlines the workflow for submitting data to the SPARC DAT-Core.
+summary: This pages outlines the workflow for submitting data to the SPARC DAT-Core.
 folder: general
 ---